se-edu/learningresources/contents/dart/Dart.md

 ## Why Learn Dart?
 ### Flutter
-**If you are to try Flutter, you have to learn Dart. :smirk:** Let's face it, Dart is basically *revived* by the development of Flutter, and that's not a bad thing at all - there are many excellent programming languages that don't receive much attention simply because they're not used in production by huge companies or by an active community.
+**If you are to try Flutter, you have to learn Dart. :smirk:** Let's face it, Dart is basically <tooltip content="at least to most developers, Dart has never been dead inside Google as Google's most critical business - Google Ads is written entirely with Dart.">"revived"</tooltip> by the development of Flutter, and that's not a bad thing at all - there are many excellent programming languages that don't receive much attention simply because they're not used in production by huge companies or by an active community.
 In other words, as long as Google is still committed to maintaining Flutter and the community is still building apps using Flutter, Dart remains an actively updated programming language.
 ### Tooling support
 Dart has out-of-the-box dependency management ([pub.dev](https://pub.dev/)), linting solution ([dartfmt](https://dart.dev/tools/dartfmt)), documentation generator ([dartdoc](https://dart.dev/tools/dartdoc)) and [official testing framework](https://pub.dev/packages/test).
 After installing Dart SDK, you're ready to go 99% of the time.
 ### Easy to learn